IgorKrupenja/zaino/README.md

 ## Overview

-🚧🚧🚧 **Please note that Zaino is a work in progress.** For instance, it does not have a mobile version yet.
+🚧🚧🚧 **Please note that Zaino is a work in progress.** 🚧🚧🚧

+For instance, the app does not have a mobile version yet.

 So far, the following features have been implemented.